 - requires subscribers to give people clear terms and conditions

-- outlines how terms and condition changes (such as fee increases, receipts and statements) need to be made
+- outlines how changes to terms and conditions (such as fee increases) need to be made, and how receipts and statements need to be given, and

 - sets the rules on who pays for unauthorised transactions and how mistaken internet payments are recovered.